-Creating food photography for packaging
+Creating food photography for product packaging

-it’s Pizza Time!
+It’s Pizza Photography Time!

-Basing ourselves at the fabulous 69drops studio in London’s Whitechapel and their brand new kitchen studio, we worked from one pizza to the next, largely shooting top-down and then mixing in some handheld alternative angles.
+Basing ourselves at the fabulous 69drops studio in London’s Whitechapel and their brand new kitchen studio, we worked through the pizza photography shoot, moving from one pizza to the next, largely shooting top-down and then mixing in some handheld alternative angles.
 The lighting is usually set up just once to ensure that we can move swiftly as soon as the food is ready, making the most of it while it’s hot and in peak photo-able condition.
 Backgrounds were kept uncomplicated, slightly rustic, to complement the look of the pizza.
 Likewise with props, with limited real estate on packaging, we wanted to make sure that the food is always the focus, so the base and ingredients are what catch your eye not anything else.

 “Fantastic team.
 Pulled together a shoot for us very quickly, lots of flexibility on the day and delivered shots afterwards ahead of deadline – great to work with!”

 Keep a look out for our images on their new range in Sainsbury’s, Planet Organic, Booths and Waitrose among others.